NimbleUser/apex-style-guide/index.md

 1. Separating any reserved word, such as `if`, `for` or `catch`, from an open parenthesis (`(`) that follows it on that line
 2. Separating any reserved word, such as `else` or `catch`, from a closing curly brace (`}`) that precedes it on that line
 3. On both sides of any binary or ternary operator.
-This also applies to the following "operator-like" symbols:
+This also applies to the following "operator-like" symbol:
-    * the colon (`:`) in an enhanced `for` statement
+    * the colon (`:`) in an enhanced `for` statement But does not apply to:
     * the dot separator (`.`), which is written like `object.toString()`
+    * the SOQL local variable reference, which is written like `B = [SELECT Id FROM Account WHERE Id = :A.Id];`.
 5. After closing parenthesis (`)`) of a cast
 6. On both sides of the double slash (`//`) that begins an end-of-line comment.
 Here, multiple spaces are allowed, but not required.
 7. Between the type and variable of a declaration: `List<String> list`
-8. _Optional_ just inside both braces of an array initializer
+8. _Optional_ just inside both braces of an list initializer
     * `new int[] {5, 6}` and `new int[] { 5, 6 }` are both valid

 This rule is never interpreted as requiring or forbidding additional space at the start or end of a line; it addresses only _interior_ space.